xitu/front-end-handbook-2018/tools/loaders.md

 ***

-###### 注意:
+###### Notes:

-一般来说，我应该在什么时候使用 Parcel、Webpack 或 Rollup？
+Generally, when should I use Parcel, Webpack or Rollup?

-Parcel —— 中小型项目（小于1.5万行代码）
+Parcel — Small to medium sized projects (<15k lines of code)

-Webpack —— 大型到企业级规模的项目。
+Webpack — Large to enterprise sized projects.

-Rollup —— 针对NPM包。
+Rollup — For NPM packages.